 - ESRI World Satellite imagery, to visualize tree density and slide paths

 (Many of these maps are only available with a Premium Membership.
-If you want to try them out, click here for a free 7-day trail.)
+If you want to try them out, click here for a free 7-day trial.)

 Download multiple map sources, and plan to stash your phone in a chest pocket to keep it warm (cold batteries die faster).
 Bring paper maps and a compass as backup.

 Going solo in the wild has its allure, but it’s hard to argue with the facts: If you get caught in an avalanche and you’re alone, you’ll have no one to dig you out.
 Pick partners who share your levels of ambition and risk tolerance, and who you know will be open-minded and communicative with the rest of the group.